tomkod/self-vm/README.md

 At the end it will print 13, which is indeed a 6th Fibonacci number, as in [ 1, 1, 3, 5, 8, 13 ] sequence.
 And VM memory dump (near 0 address).

+To generate VM self-interpreter, run "vm-gen execute_program.code".
+But since, "execute_program.code" is included in the repository, you don't really have to do that.